rsvilenov/FluentAssertions.Properties/docs/Assertions.md

         .ThrowFromSetterExactly<ArgumentNullException>()
 ```

-* Assert that the exception has an inner exception of an expected type:
+* Asserting that the exception has an inner exception of an expected type:

 ```csharp
         ///...